yamcs/yamcs/docs/server-manual/mdb/loaders/xtce.rst

 .. rubric:: Data Types

-* | ValidRange
-  | Not supported for any parameter type.
-Supported for command arguments.
-Note than in XTCE 1.2 this has been replaced by ValidRangeSet.

 * | ValidRangeSet
   | Introduced in XTCE 1.2 for command arguments.
 Yamcs only supports one range in the set.